Builder's Risk Insurance

 Why is builder's risk insurance important?

-Builder's risk insurance covers damage to a construction project caused by weather, fire, vandalism, or theft.
+A builder's risk insurance policy covers damage to a construction project caused by non-severe weather events, fire, vandalism, or theft.
 If an unexpected event harms the structure or materials on your construction site, this insurance coverage pays for the repairs or replacements needed to get the project back on track.

 Because of this protection, builder's risk insurance is a key policy in the construction industry.
 In fact, your clients might request that you carry this policy before you begin work, or it may be required by local building codes.